The Holy Father’s Intentions for the Month of January 2022

-Let us take this day with our students, to reflect on the life of Martin Luther King, Jr., a man whose commitment to ridding the world of social sin resulted in discrimination, defamation of character, and ultimately his death.
-Dr. King is one of the most influential men of our times.
+Let us take this day with our students, to reflect on the life of Martin Luther King, Jr. Dr. King is one of the most influential men of our times.
 His life and ministry continue to remind our nation and the world that the acts of injustice we confront daily require the faith-filled and faith- guided engagement of our heads, hearts, and hands.

 January 24th St. Francis de Sales / Naomh Proinsias de Sales